ajtabjs/surviv-links/README.md

 <p><a href="https://resurviv.biz" target="_blank">resurviv.biz</a> - A hosted server of resurviv, modified so that the player has overpowered weapons.</p>

 <p> <a href="https://c79geyxwmp1zpas3qxbddzrtytffta.ext-twitch.tv/c79geyxwmp1zpas3qxbddzrtytffta/1.0.2/ce940530af57d2615ac39c266fe9679d/index_twitch.html" target="_blank">Twitch Mirror</a> - An old mirror of the game hosted on some twitch cdn it seems, no longer functional as the original game servers for surviv have been shutdown.</p>

+http://surviv.wf/ - some random modded server i found on discord, named "shrek.io" as a joke i assume

 ## other links and resources